Applies to England

 5.1.
 Borrowers will be required to complete a standard application which will detail the information required to support the application.
 This will be available from the lender at email@example.com.

 5.2.
 All applications will be subject to full due diligence and approval prior to any funding under the scheme being provided.
-Any such funding will be at the complete discretion of MHCLG.
-No offer or commitment to provide a funding under AHGS 2020 is implied by the publication of these scheme rules.
-MHCLG reserves the right to amend the scheme rules at any time.
+Any such funding will be at the complete discretion of DLUHC.
+No offer or commitment to provide a funding under AHGS20 is implied by the publication of these scheme rules.
+DLUHC reserves the right to amend the scheme rules at any time.

 Frequently asked questions